-Credits: 4 Prerequisites: BIOL 230
+Credits: 4 Prerequisites: BIOL 230 Semester Offered: Fall, even years

 BIOL 475: Management of Fish & Wildlife Resources

 This integrative course focuses on ecological principles as they are applied to the conservation and management of fisheries and wildlife resources.
 We will also discuss how conservation practices are influenced by politics and law, culture, social acceptability, and economic feasibility.
 In the lab, you will be introduced to the techniques and equipment used to survey fisheries and wildlife populations.
 3 Theory 1 Lab.
 Lab fee.